Is Zara Good or Bad?

 Water consumption

-Production of just one kilogram of Zara clothes requires 78 litres of water.
+However, production of just one kilogram of Zara clothes still requires 78 litres of water.
 That’s enough for you to drink for 39 days if you consume around 2 litres daily.

 It’s not just about how much water is used, but also how dirty the water gets.
 A lot of chemicals are used for dyeing and working on the fabric, and they mix with the water.
 In many places where clothes are made, this dirty water just gets thrown into rivers without being cleaned.